awesomephant/blog/posts/2020-08-24-where-does-logic-go-on-jamstack-sites.md

 - Do the logic in your head and write down the results
 - Move it into the build process
 - Put it into an edge worker
-- Do it in Javascrpt on the user's device after they've loaded the site.
+- Do it in Javascript on the user's device after they've loaded the site.

 Recently (like on the [Wish you were here](https://maxkoehler.com/work/camberwell-2020/) site), I tend to do a combination of all of the above.